 Last night, I was missing my mom, wishing for her to live nearby and not 10.000 miles away.
 I was craving her baking: oatmeal cookies and strudels.
 I have one of her recipe books, and I found this lovely Apple Chocolate Kuchen that my mom used to make for me.
-It was just what I need to bring all the good memories.
+It was just what I needed to bring all the good memories.
 I love the smell of the apples cooking in the oven.
 My husband and children couldn’t wait to try it.

 You may also be interested in the recipe: Apple Sheet Kuchen.Print